A packaged, fiber-coupled waveguide-enhanced Raman spectroscopic sensor: Measurements

 \section{Measurements}

-The optical measurement setup consists of a wavelength stabilized single mode fiber coupled laser operating at $\lambda=808$\,nm (QFBGLD-808-250, QPhotonics, LLC).
-A fiber-integrated narrow bandpass filter centered at $\sim$810\,nm is used to remove amplified spontaneous emission from the signal, and polarization control paddles before the chip are used to couple light into either the TE or TM waveguide modes.
+The optical measurement setup consists of a wavelength-stabilized single mode fiber coupled laser operating at $\lambda=808$\,nm (QPhotonics).
+A fiber-integrated narrow bandpass filter centered at $\sim$810\,nm is used to remove amplified spontaneous emission from the signal, and polarization control paddles before the chip are used to couple light into either the TE or TM waveguide mode.
 After the chip, light travels to a fiber bench with a notch filter to prevent any remaining pump light at 808\,nm from continuing to the spectrometer.
-The Raman signal is sent via fiber to a compact commercial spectrometer with a cooled CCD (AvaSpec-HERO, Avantes BV).
+The Raman signal is sent via fiber to a compact commercial spectrometer with a cooled CCD (AvaSpec-HERO, Avantes).
+The total fiber length in the setup is around 2\,m.
 Although most of the pump light is removed on-chip by the forward-propagating waveguide mode, finite reflections on the chip necessitate the additional notch filter.
 The optical components that contribute the most reflection are the strip-to-slot waveguide mode converter, the transition from the waveguide being top clad with oxide to top clad with analyte, and the backscattered light from waveguide roughness in the sensing region.